-Transaction volume on the Bitcoin SV blockchain approximately doubled for a few days last week.
+Transaction volume on the Bitcoin SV blockchain approximately doubled for a few days last week – due to “multi source stamina testing” on the Bitcoin SV mainnet by the Metastreme team for 5 days beginning September 28.
 This large increase in transaction volume is an opportunity to analyse the network and evaluate its performance under the increased load.

 The number of transactions being propagated across the network started to increase at approximately 04:001 on the 29th of September.
 The rate of transactions increased to around 20 transactions per second (tps) and has remained fairly constant since then, for at least 56 hours.

 This is clearly visible in the chart below which shows the rate of increase of the number of transactions in the “mempool” of one of the nChain nodes.

 This analysis focuses on the period from 2020-09-29 04:00 to 2020-10-01 12:00 with reference to earlier periods for comparison purposes.

 The first area to examine is the blockchain itself.

 Figure 2 shows the number of transactions per second averaged per day.
 The increase in transaction volume is clearly visible for the 29th and 30th of September.

 The two graphs in Figure 3 show similar increases in the total number of transactions per day and the average block size per day.